South African venison and beef

 South African game recipe for venison and beef

 In this appealing South African game recipe, both venison and beef are cooked together in a traditional cast iron potjie over low coals.
 While there is no need to marinate the meat for this South African game recipe, it will take a good three to four hours for the meat to cook.
-Vegetables consider, North Indian Cuisine and dumplings are added once the meat is nearly done, and these require a further hour of cooking.
+Vegetables consider, RC 1/8 Scale Cars and dumplings are added once the meat is nearly done, and these require a further hour of cooking.
 So invite your friends for the feast and prepare to make a day of it.

 You can use any venison for this recipe, but kudu is recommended.
 If you are in Australia, you could substitute this game for kangaroo.